-Mining cryptocurrencies may seem out of fashion in 2020, but there’s still a lot to be learned from the experience of validating blocks in exchange for a reward.
+Mining cryptocurrencies may seem out of fashion in 2020, but there’s still a lot to be learned (and earned) from the experience of validating blocks in exchange for a reward.

 A quick web search will yield several very complete tutorials on how to mine Monero.
 Our intention in this article is not to be a complete guide, but only to introduce you to the core concepts involved.